Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Introduction

 The data of our study were provided by the Institut Pasteur de Dakar (IPD) at Kedougou (southern-east Senegal).
 In this region, malaria and arbovirus are endemic due to the climate and the population movements.
 Data were collected through seven healthcare centers in the region: \textit{Ninefesha rural hospita}l, \textit{Kedougou} and \textit{Saraya Health Centers, Bandafassi} and \textit{Khossanto health posts}, \textit{the Kedougou military health post,} and the \textit{Catholic Mission mobile team}.
 Inclusion criteria were (i) being at least one year old at the date of the visit, (ii) having fever (i.e., body temperature$\geq 38^{o}C$) and (iii) manifesting at least one clinical sign within a list of symptoms.
 Patients satisfying inclusion criteria were enrolled once a written informed consent was signed.

-In the present paper, we propose a multinomial logistic model to analyse coinfections between arbovirus and malaria.
+In the present paper, we propose a multinomial logistic model to analyse coinfection between arbovirus and malaria.
 There were four outcomes determining four groups of patients: arbovirus monoinfections (with respect to the 5 tested arbovirus), malaria monoinfections, arbovirus-malaria coinfections and controls defined as patients negative for malaria and for the $5$ tested arbovirus.
 Febrile episodes from this control group were probably due to other circulating pathogens for which all groups were supposed to be equally exposed.
-We performed a covariable selection using random forests based on the variable importance measure (\cite{Genuer1}).
-Then we fitted a parametric multinomial logistic model including the selected covariables and we proposed a Wald-type test to test the correlation between malaria infection and arboviral infection.
-As the independence hypothesis was rejected, we were able to predict the probability that a patient be coinfected given that malaria is observed.
-From the analysis of the influent factors on the different outcomes, we investigated the following questions: Which factors can explain coinfection?
+We first performed a covariable selection using random forests based on the variable importance measure (\cite{Genuer1}).
+Secondly we fitted a parametric multinomial logistic model including the selected covariables and quantified the influent factors on the different outcomes to investigate the following questions: Which factors can explain coinfection?
 Which risk factors enable to distinguish between malaria and arbovirus?
+Finaly, we proposed a Wald-type test to test the correlation between malaria infection and arboviral infection.
+If the independence hypothesis is rejected, we were able to predict the probability that a patient be coinfected given that malaria is observed.
+This predictive analysis was illustrated on simulated data.

 The paper is organized as follows.
 In Section \ref{sec2}, we present the working data set.
 Section \ref{sec3} describes the statistical model and the variable selection.
 In Section \ref{sec4}, we present the independence test between arbovirus and malaria infections and we propose a predictive analysis.
 A concluding discussion is given in Section \ref{sec5}.
+Additional analysis and results are provided in Supplementary Material.